Leix Collins: Early and personal life

 Collins was born in Caracas, Venezuela.
 She has a bachelor's degree in Law given by the Santa María University in 2021.

 After graduating as a lawyer, Leix was diagnosed in her adult life with autism spectrum disorder, level 1.
 For this reason, at the age of 23, she joined the Fundación Mochila de Sueños del Joven Simón (Mochila de Sueños del Joven Simón Foundation), which develops educational practices for vulnerable populations, promoting diversity, equity and inclusion (DEI) programs, and models aligned with the Sustainable Development Goals (SDGs), in conjunction with and as part the objectives of the 2030 agenda and the development of life skills.

 Leix speaks both Spanish and English.

 Pageantry

 Miss Intercontinental Venezuela 2017

-Collins began her journey in the pageantry world by participating in the Miss Intercontinental Venezuela 2017 competition alongside with 23 other candidates, representing the state of Apure.
+Collins began her journey in the pageantry world by participating in the Miss Intercontinental Venezuela 2017 competition along with 23 other candidates, representing the state of Apure.
 Finally, on December 3, 2017, the finals took place at the Macaracuay Plaza Center theater, where Leix won one of the pageant's top titles, becoming Miss Eco Venezuela 2017.